mkosir/trpc-fe-boilerplate-vite/README.md

 [![CI][ci-badge]][ci-url]

-Minimal [tRPC](https://trpc.io/) frontend boilerplate (Vite) for separate BE-FE repositories.
+Minimal [tRPC](https://trpc.io/) frontend Vite boilerplate for projects with separate backend and frontend repositories.
 Easily consume fully typesafe APIs.

-Monorepos are great, but sometimes we are targeting backend and frontend as separate (mono)repositories.
+Monorepos are great, but sometimes the architecture requires separating the backend and frontend into distinct repositories.

-We might aim for backend and frontend repositories separation of:
+### Why use this?

-- domain/business logic - expose only what need to be exposed through API.
+This boilerplate is ideal when you want to separate:

-- developers - larger teams/companies.
+- **Domain/business logic** – expose only what needs to be exposed through the API.
-- CI/CD pipelines, PRs, issues, etc.
+- **Developer responsibilities** – for larger teams/companies.

-... in that case checkout this boilerplate.
+- **CI/CD pipelines** – manage PRs, issues, and deployments independently.

 ## Running